 The AGSM MBA (Law) is a part-time program and can be completed in anywhere between 2 to 6 years.
+There are 12 courses in the program, includes six core courses and six specialisation courses.

 This course is a comprehensive introduction to the topic of leadership.
 It aims to help students to build the confidence, knowledge and skills to engage in effective leadership in a broad range of contexts.
 It also provides guidance on self-leadership and actively managing the process of growing as a leader.